jklynn/Greek/README.md

-# Greek
-Materials for the teaching of first-year Greek, geared toward Groton's Alpha to Omega
+Materials for the study of elementary Greek, geared toward Groton's Alpha to Omega.